viscid-hub/Viscid/doc/installation.rst

   :target: https://anaconda.org/viscid-hub/viscid
   :alt: Anaconda Platforms

-If you have Anaconda, then installing Viscid and all the recommended dependancies happens with one command,
+If you have Anaconda, then installing Viscid and all the recommended dependencies happens with one command,

 .. code-block:: bash